PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Using_A_CLI.md

 ---
-title: How To do a second thing
+title: How To use CLI
 category: How To Guides
 categoryindex: 2
 index: 2